-THC syrup is popular with users because it has all the same effects as marijuana edibles, but with an onset that users say can be far quicker.
-While a hash brownie or a THC gummy can take well over an hour to kick in, the internet is abound with people swearing you can feel the effects of THC syrup in around a half hour or so, possibly even sooner, although there is no scientific evidence of rapid onset.
+THC syrup is popular with users because it has the same effects as marijuana edibles, but with an onset time that users say can be far quicker.
+While a hash brownie or a THC gummy can take well over an hour to kick in, the internet is abound with people swearing they can feel the effects of THC syrup in around a half hour, possibly even sooner, although there is no scientific evidence of rapid onset.

-Like any edible or oral method of taking cannabis, one might choose to use THC syrup as an alternative to smoking or simply because it is more discrete.
+Like any edible or tincture, THC syrup can be an alternative to smoking or simply more discrete.

 Why did it become so popular?

-There are a number of reasons one can understand the popularity of THC syrup.
+There are a number of reasons for the popularity of THC syrup.
 Namely, it can produce the full-body intoxicating high of edibles.

-But it also appears that cannabis syrup and the industry behind it may somewhat be piggybacking on the popularity of lean in hip hop and pop culture as a whole.
+The cannabis syrup industry may also be piggybacking on the popularity of lean in Hip Hop and pop culture.

-The marketing of weed syrup — especially when it’s called “lean” — appears to be at the least a sort of way to appeal to those interested in the look and vibe of lean without the risks or high price.
+Companies marketing weed syrup — especially those calling it “lean” — appear to be targeting people interested in the look and vibe of lean without the risks or high price.

 How THC syrup is different than smoking

-Edibles in general are popular because they produce a high that is far different than that of smoking or vaping.
-When cannabis is smoked, the THC enters the bloodstream almost immediately, producing a very rapid onset of the high.
-With edibles, THC must first travel through the digestive tract to the liver, where it is metabolized into 11-hydroxy-THC.
+Edibles in general are popular because they produce a high that is different than smoking or vaping.
+When smoking cannabis, the THC enters the bloodstream almost immediately.
+That produces a very rapid onset.
+With edibles, the THC travels through the digestive tract to the liver, which metabolizes it into 11-hydroxy-THC.
 This is not the only reason why edibles take longer to kick in, but it’s why they produce a different high than smoking.

-Studies have shown that 11-hydroxy-THC is stronger than THC, and anyone who has taken edibles (especially a large dose) can tell you that the high lasts longer and can be more intense, producing both a strong body high and a powerful cerebral effect.
+Studies have shown that 11-hydroxy-THC is stronger than THC.
+Anyone who has taken edibles, especially a larger dose, can tell you that the experience lasts longer and can be more intense.
+It often produces both a strong body high and a powerful cerebral effect.

-Cannabis beverages can also have a long onset time like standard edibles — well over an hour — though this has begun to improve as the industry has invested more time and effort (read: money and research) into producing rapid onset beverages.
+Cannabis beverages can also have a long onset time like standard edibles — well over an hour.
+This is improving as the industry invests more time and effort (read: money and research) into producing rapid onset beverages.

 Is it safe?

-First things first, THC syrup is not dangerous in the same way that lean is.
-However, like with lean, it’s relatively easy to take too much if you’ve poured the bottle into a soft drink, which makes it more palatable and easier to ingest.
+First things first.
+THC syrup is not dangerous in the same way that lean is.
+However, like with lean, it’s relatively easy to take too much if you’ve poured the bottle into a soft drink.
 Like any cannabis products, unwanted side effects can occur with too high a dose.

 Another potential problem is if you’ve mixed your liquid cannabis with alcohol, such as a hard liquor.
-This can create a highly-intoxicating, slowed down effect that could actually resemble some of the sensation of lean.
-Mixing THC syrup with liquor could make one feel sick to their stomach or produce a high that is too strong and incapacitating.
+This can create a highly intoxicating, slowed down effect that could actually resemble some of the sensation of lean.
+Mixing THC syrup with liquor can make one feel queasy or produce a high that is too strong.

-According to Tal Lupo, a product developer in the Israeli cannabis industry, some forms of THC syrups may seem new they “actually resemble century old cannabis tinctures that were given at pharmacies.”
+According to Tal Lupo, a product developer in the Israeli cannabis industry, some forms of THC syrups may seem new.
+Actually, he explains, they “resemble century old cannabis tinctures that were given at pharmacies.”

-But using novel micro and nano-emulsification processes, Lupo said, may create a “novel cannabinoid pharmacology profile that leads to a different user sensorial experience.
-More pharmacological research is needed so we can learn about cannabis beverages’ metabolism and predict the onset, strength, and length of the effect.”
+New technologies might also be changing the way that cannabis syrups and beverages effect us.
+Micro and nano-emulsification processes may create a “novel cannabinoid pharmacology profile that leads to a different user sensorial experience.
+More pharmacological research is needed so we can learn about cannabis beverages’ metabolism and predict the onset, strength, and length of the effect,” Lupo said.

-He added that mixing THC syrup with alcohol “can really produce severe adverse effects,” and referenced a study from 2013 that asserted that “Simultaneous alcohol and marijuana (SAM) use raises significant concern due to the potential for additive or interactive psychopharmacological effects.”
+Mixing THC syrup with alcohol “can really produce severe adverse effects,” Luo added, referencing a study from 2013 which asserted that “simultaneous alcohol and marijuana use raises significant concern due to the potential for additive or interactive psychopharmacological effects.”